Odell Beckham Jr. Drops Hint: Dog-Style Peeing Ploy Was Aimed At Trump During Giants Game?

 His antics have caused outrage before this weekend’s display.
 Back in 2015, he engaged in a profanity-laced verbal attack on a Panthers player, as described back then from Outsports.
 Back then people were calling for Beckham’s removal from the NFL.

 Beckham was questioned after the fake urination display as to why he did this.
 He did not give any type of direct answer that tagged this as a Trump-inspired event.
-Beckham said,

 “I was in the end zone.
 I scored a touchdown.
 I’m a dog so I acted like a dog.
 I don’t know if the rulebook said you can’t hike your leg.
 (The referee) said I peed on somebody, so I was trying to find the imaginary ghost that I peed on.
 But I didn’t see him.”